spacetelescope/drizzlepac/doc/source/makecustommosaic.rst

       images that are segmented at skycell boundaries.
 This code simplifies this process.
 It creates seamless multi-visit mosaics for input datasets that span one or more skycell boundaries.

-- What are the required and opitonal inputs?
+- What are the required and optional inputs?
 What do they do?
     - The only required to make_custom_mosaic.py is either the name of a text file containing a list of calibrated ACS or WFC _flc.fits or _flt.fits files process or a search search sting that will be used to  find input files.
       Optional input arguments control the level of verbosity in the log statements that are displayed to the screen